IC-Technologies/improved_postal_map/README.md

-# ocrp_postal_map
+# improved_postal_map
 Server side postal and minimap!
-Fixed as of 9/21/2022.
+Fixed as of 10/14/2022.

 ORIGINAL SCRIPT AND MAP CREDITS GO TO [OCRP](https://github.com/ocrp)!
 I, [Nick Reagan](https://github.com/NickReagan), has simply fixed and attempting to maintain it.